lianqiw/maos/docs/95_profiling.md

 MAOS is a pthread enabled software, and in the current stage, the gprof based profiling does not generate useful information.
-Instead, we can use system wide profilers, such as the Oprofile or Intel vtune Amplifier to detect hotspots and optimize the code.
+Instead, we can use system wide profilers, such as the oprofile or Intel vtune Amplifier to detect hotspots and optimize the code.
 Set env MAOS_PARALLEL=0 disables internal parallelization that may help to obtain more accurate timing.